-James is the Military Fellow at the Lowy Institute and his research focuses on military issues and defence policy.
+James was the Military Fellow at the Lowy Institute from 2010 to 2014.
+His research focuses on military issues and defence policy.
 Previously he coordinated the Lowy Institute MacArthur Foundation Asia Security Project (exploring security cooperation in Asia) and was the lead researcher on a multi-year project investigating the evolution of private security companies.

 James studied economics at the University of Sydney and completed graduate studies in strategy at the University of New South Wales.
 He is the author of Anzac's Long Shadow: the cost of our national obsession (Black Inc), which was shortlisted for the 2014 John Button prize.